-All students must save a copy of their assignments to their hard drives.
-These must be saved until the semester grades are received, or until they exit the class.
-(Assignments that have not been saved first to a student's hard drive are often times difficult to attach and submit through the online Dropbox.)

-Each student should create a file folder for each class, each semester (teachers may give you a specific format to save your assignment).
-It is highly recommended that students also back-up these folders once a week to a disc or thumb drive in case their hard drive crashes.
+- All students should save a copy of their assignments to their hard drives.
+These should be saved until the semester grades are received, or until they exit the class.
+(Assignments that have not been saved first to a student's hard drive are oftentimes difficult to attach and submit through the online Dropbox.) - Each student should create a file folder for each class, each semester (teachers may give you a specific format to save your assignment).
+It is highly recommended that students also back-up these folders once a week to a disc or thumb drive in case their hard drive crashes. - Each assignment should be saved with the name of the class and the name of the assignment